AJMansfield/Intelligence-Core-Public/kttu02.md

   there is also another class of people in the city.
 You're not entirely sure what the distinction is, but it appears to have something to do with whether or not they're considered members of a clan.
-In any case, these 'clanless' kender are almost entirely younger adults, and they live in a separate area of the city from most 'clan kender'.
+In any case, these 'clanless' halflings are almost entirely younger adults, and they live in a separate area of the city from most 'clan kender'.

 Importantly, you're considered a member of this class as well,